 Environmentally Friendly Farm, Northern Ireland

 We are delighted to be working with the RSPB as the North West Ambassador for championing of birds.
 We are very keen on barn owls, as Richard was very lucky to capture one on video last year in one of our barns.
-We now have two owl boxes located on our farm, and hope they will come back to stay soon!
+We now have three owl boxes located on our farm, and hope they will one day decide to nest in one or more of them.

 Check out out our baby pheasants that hatched beside our yard.